 Owning property – whether it is an apartment building, vacant land or a parking garage – is a strategy that has been used to build wealth for generations.
 Real estate investment can offer an opportunity for individuals to generate income, long-term capital gains and asset appreciation, while still preserving their investment principal in a tangible, brick and mortar asset.

 Other top reasons why people often invest in real estate are to add diversification and stability to existing investment portfolios.
 Real estate values are not subject to the same pricing volatility as other asset types, such as U.S. stocks or commodities.
 In addition, real estate can provide a hedge against inflation as properties come with an opportunity to raise rents to reflect changing market conditions.
+For many individual investors, even high net worth individuals, buying an entire property, such as an office or apartment building requires a substantial financial commitment.
+It also comes with the added work of managing and maintaining the property.
+Investing in a private equity real estate limited partnership or fund offers an easier entry point with an experienced management company who assumes responsibility for strategic planning, acquisitions and day-to-day management responsibilities.

 Benefits of investing in high quality private equity real estate projects include: